Brandon Pottinger

 Brandon Pottinger (born 8 June 2004) is a Jamaican track and field athlete.
 He won the gold medal at the 2022 IAAF World Junior Championships in the high jump.

 Personal life

-Pottinger attends Palmer Trinity Catholic High in Florida.
+Pottinger attended Palmer Trinity Catholic High in Florida and currently attends Clemson University.
+As of June 2026, he is a senior.
 Pottinger qualifies to compete for Jamaica through parental links - his father Marlon Pottinger was a former Kingston College athlete.

 Career

 The Jamaican U20 high jump champion, he won the high jump at the 2022 IAAF World Junior Championships with a new personal best jump of 2.14m in Cali, Colombia.
 This put him ahead of the South African Brian Raats in silver and Bulgarian bronze medalist Bozhidar Saraboyukov.
 It was Jamaica's first ever high jump gold medal at an international championship.